unionai/unionai-docs/source/data-input-output/flyte-file-and-flyte-directory.md

 ### Remote directory example

 Below is an equivalent remote example for `FlyteDirectory`.
-(The behind the scenes process is essentially identical to the `FlyteFile` example above.)
+The process of passing the `FlyteDirectory` between tasks is essentially identical to the `FlyteFile` example above.

 ```{code-block} python
 @task